 - Shorter delivery times to market

-- Increased financial support to new development projects
+- Increased financial support for new development projects

-The companies that ensures the six sigma implementation has the potential to enhance customer benefits with regards to increased quality and in some cases also by shortening time to market for new products.
-Moreover the price reductions for the end users are not the focus of the six sigma implementation and due to the market conditions in the pharmaceutical business this is not likely to be the focus in the future either.
+The companies that ensure the six sigma implementation have the potential to enhance customer benefits with regards to increased quality and in some cases also by shortening time to market for new products.
+Moreover, the price reductions for the end-users are not the focus of the six sigma implementation and due to the market conditions in the pharmaceutical business, this is not likely to be the focus in the future either.